ApryseSDK/pdftron-react-native/API.md

       console.log('The name of the changed field is', field.fieldName);
       console.log('The type of the changed field is', field.fieldType);
       console.log('The value of the changed field is', field.fieldValue);
-      console.log('The hasAppearance of the field is', field.fieldHasAppearance);
+      console.log('The hasAppearance of the changed field is', field.fieldHasAppearance);
     });
   }}
 />